 Little is known for sure about the short life of Harriet Cole, but what we do know is that she worked as a cleaner at Philadelphia’s Homeopathic Hahnemann Medical College (part of Drexel University today) in the 1880s.
 Her duties included cleaning the college’s labs and classrooms, one of which belonged to a professor of anatomy named Dr. Rufus B. Weaver.

-Weaver was a native of Gettysburg, Pa. and had gotten his start in the then-novel field of anatomy at the end of the Civil War.
+Weaver was a native of Gettysburg, Pennsylvania and had gotten his start in the then-novel field of anatomy at the end of the Civil War.
 Many of the thousands upon thousands of soldiers killed during the Battle of Gettysburg were hastily buried in shallow graves where they had fallen.
 And Weaver’s father, Samuel, was hired to help identify the Confederate dead so that they could be exhumed and repatriated to the South.
 But after his father was killed suddenly in a railroad accident, Rufus Weaver took up the job.

 Weaver first came to Hahnemann in 1879, when he took up a position as Demonstrator and Lecturer of Anatomy, which involved dissecting cadavers with his students.
-During his time as an instructor, it’s unclear as to how much he ever interacted with Harriet Cole.
+During his time as an instructor, it’s unclear how much he ever interacted with Harriet Cole.

 But we can presume that either Weaver or his lectures made some sort of serious impact on Cole, because before her untimely death from tuberculosis at age 35 in 1888, she donated her body to the anatomist so that he could use it in the name of science.